-Composer-in-residence at the University of North Carolina School of the Arts, Lawrence Dillon (born 1959, Summit, N.J.) has produced an extensive body of work characterized by a keen sensitivity to color, a mastery of form, and what the Louisville Courier-Journal has called a "compelling, innate soulfulness."
+Composer in Residence at the University of North Carolina School of the Arts, Lawrence Dillon (born 1959, Summit, New Jersey) creates works that connect past and present in attractive and unexpected ways, provoking Gramophone to exclaim, "Each score is an arresting and appealing creation, full of fanciful and lyrical flourishes within traditional forms that are brightly tweaked."
+His music is characterized by a keen sensitivity to color, a mastery of form, and what the Louisville Courier-Journal has called a "compelling, innate soulfulness."

 In 2010, Albany Records released a recording of Dillon’s vocal works called Appendage and Other Stories.
 The title track, “Appendage,” is a 33-minute fantasy featuring soprano Lauren Flanigan and an ensemble composed of musicians from the Metropolitan Opera Orchestra and Chamber Music Society of Lincoln Center, conducted by Ransom Wilson.
 The recording also includes “Entrance and Exit” for actor and ensemble and “Still Point” for mezzo, viola and piano.
 Fanfare Magazine put “Appendage and Other Stories” on its Best of 2010 Want List, saying, “I think music should be fun, moving, mysterious, beautiful, funny, and frightening.
 I don't expect it to be all of those things on the same CD, however.
 Nevertheless, this CD is all of those things and more, and even though I had never heard of Lawrence Dillon until this CD came in the mail, I now must number myself among his fans.”